A Boogie wit da Hoodie: 2023–2024: Me vs Myself Tour & Better Off Alone

 On August 14, 2023, at the Hip-Hop 50 Live at Yankee Stadium Concert, Dubose would announce the upcoming release of a new EP as a prequel to his fifth studio album, Better Off Alone.
 The EP is titled B4 BOA (Before Better Off Alone), and released September 8, 2023.
 The three-track EP includes "Her Birthday", "Booby Trap" and "Did Me Wrong".

 Dubose released a single from Better Off Alone called "Steppas" on March 29, 2024.

 On April 22, 2024, Dubose released an EP titled Alone; the four-track EP includes "Tiffanys", "No More Questions", "How to Love" and "D.T.N."

 Better Off Alone was released on May 17, 2024.
+It included features from frequent collaborators such as Young Thug and Lil Durk, alongside new appearances from Cash Cobain, Future, Fridayy and Mariah the Scientist.
+The album received generally positive feedback from critics.
+HotNewHipHop described the project as a "reflective look at the dualities of fame and the cost of artistic expression", noting Dubose's more mature and contemplative approach.
+Ratings Game Music highlighted "Spotlight", featuring Lil Durk, as one of the standout tracks, praising the duo's chemistry and the song's feel–good production.
+Rap Radar emphasized the album's introspective direction, with Dubose delivering a more personal narrative across its 21 tracks.

+Commercially, the album debuted at number 18 on the Billboard 200, selling 26,000 units in its first week, becoming Dubose's least commercially successful album to date.
+It remained on the chart for three weeks.
+Despite the modest commercial performance, the album was supported by the Better Off Alone global tour and was sold out, which took place throughout 2024.
+The tour covered Europe, the United Kingdom and North America, and featured support from NLE Choppa, Luh Tyler and Byron Messia.